Neil Beattie discusses how isopathy can help

 Allergic problems have a major impact on modern society.
 Allergic diseases are currently calculated to cost the member states of the EU 29 billion ECU per year in medical expenses and work absence alone.
 One fifth of our children are asthmatic and 85 per cent of these have an allergic basis to their problem.
 The other commonest allergy-related diseases are eczema, allergic rhinitis, seasonal and perennial, allergic conjunctivitis, and urticaria.

 Modern allopathic medicines have proved more and more effective at controlling the symptoms of allergy, either early in the allergic process, such as Cromoglycate for asthma, or late in the process as with antihistamines.
 Desensitising treatment used to be available as a series of injections but had to be withdrawn after it was shown that one in 100,000 patients was having anaphylactic reactions.
-Fortunately recent studies in Glasgow have proved the efficacy of isopathic medicines as desensitising agents, and the use of these preparations in the Allergy Clinic at the Glasgow Homoeopathic Hospital has shown a clear clinical benefit to the patients.
+Fortunately recent studies on the use of these preparations in the Allergy Clinic at the Glasgow Homoeopathic Hospital have shown a clear clinical benefit to the patients.

 Let me explain for anyone who is unsure of the difference between isopathy and homeopathy.
 Isopathy involves the administration of homeopathically prepared remedies derived from the same material as that responsible for causing a diseased state, in this case an allergic problem.
 They are thus given on a basis of “Same to treat same” rather than the classical homeopathic principle of “Like to treat like”.